Same-day Standard Lab Analysis!!!

 PRO-LAB P5 and P10 Air Sampling Cassettes are produced by using RECYCLED cassette bodies The previously exposed cassette bodies are each sanitized and sterilized and then they are reloaded with a new glass cover slip, and a new specialized adhesive designed for a better collection of indoor particulate.
 All remanufactured cassettes are produced under stringent quality control processes in a clean room environment to ensure compliance with all industry specifications.
 Remanufactured cassettes are subject to performance variations from the original cassette.
 The P5 and P10 cassettes have an unconditional warranty from PRO-LAB.
 The P5 and P10 Air Sampling Cassettes have NOT been endorsed or approved by the original manufacturer and DO NOT fall under the original manufacturer’s warranty.

-All remanufactured PROLAB P5 / P10 cassettes comply with following stringent steps in a clean room environment:
+All remanufactured PROLAB P5 / P10 spore trap cassettes comply with following stringent steps in a clean room environment:

-• The once exposed cassette bodies are stripped of all original stickers;
+• The once exposed spore trap bodies are stripped of all original stickers;

 • Each cassette body is completely examined to ensure it is free of any signs of wear and tear, which ensures that the cases are not damaged or have any other deformities that could make them function incorrectly;

-• Each cassette is sanitized and sterilized using a proprietary process;
+• Each spore trap is sanitized and sterilized using a proprietary process;

 • Each cassette goes through a final processing inspection to ensure that no foreign material is present.